openthread/ot-docs/site/en/reference/cli/concepts/coaps.md

 The Secure CoAP agent provided in the CLI can act as either the Secure CoAP client or Secure CoAP server.

-This guide provides basic tasks that use some of the more common Secure CoAP (or `coaps`) commands.
+This guide provides basic tasks that use some of the more common Secure CoAP (`coaps`) commands.

 ## Secure CoAP commands